MicrosoftDocs/powerapps-docs/powerapps-docs/guidance/coding-standards/code-optimization.md

 ### Server Side processing

 Different data source such as SQL , Dataverse enables you to delegate data processing such as Filter, Lookups etc. to be delegated to the data source.
-In SQL server, users can create views which has content defined by a query.
+In SQL server, users can create views, which has content defined by a query.
 Similarly, with Dataverse, users can create low-code plugins to write logic for data processing at the server side and only get the final results in Canvas Apps.

 Delegating data processing to server can improve overall performance, reduce code on the client side and are easy to maintain.

-Following article describes how you can use [Low Code plugins in Dataverse](/power-apps/maker/data-platform/low-code-plug-ins?tabs=instant)
+Following article describes how you can use [Low Code plugins in Dataverse.](/power-apps/maker/data-platform/low-code-plug-ins?tabs=instant)

 ## Enable Delay/Lazy Loading

-The 'Delayed load' feature enhances performance by setting up an app to load screens only when they are required.
+The 'Delayed load' feature enhances performance by setting up an app to load screens only when they're required.
 By default, this feature is activated, and if disabled, the app would load all screens and data controls upon startup.
 Enabling this setting allows for a notable improvement in the app's initial loading time, especially for apps containing numerous screens.
-Additionally, the overall performance of the app is enhanced, as it avoids pre-loading screens that a user may not open within a session when the setting is active.
+Additionally, the overall performance of the app is enhanced, as it avoids preloading screens that a user may not open within a session when the setting is active.

 ![A screenshot of a computer Description automatically generated](media/image25.png)